l3ony2k/are.na-blocks-canvas/README.md

 # Are.na Blocks Canvas

-A visual tool for exploring and organizing Are.na blocks in a canvas interface.
+A visual tool for exploring Are.na blocks in a canvas interface.
 This project allows users to interact with Are.na content in a more spatial and intuitive way.

 ## Features